IT21268076/Monty-Hall-Problem/README.md

 - Follow on-screen instructions to simulate the Monty Hall problem.
 - Explore the educational content to understand the probability concepts.

+## Contributing

+If you want to contribute to this project, please follow the [Contribution Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE.md).